Overview

 Experience

-Current Cases
+Representative Cases

 Of note, Jillian successfully briefed and argued plaintiffs’ motion to compel the post-data breach forensic investigation report, which had been withheld on the basis of work product.
 She then successfully defended the Magistrate Judge’s ruling that the report did not qualify for work product protection when the defendant objected under Rule 72.
 See In re Capital One Consumer Data Sec.
 Breach Litig., No. 1:19MD2915 (AJT/JFA), 2020 WL 2731238, at *7 (E.D.
 Va.
 May 26, 2020), aff'd, No. 1:19MD2915 (AJT/JFA), 2020 WL 3470261 (E.D.
 Va.
 June 25, 2020).
-In September 2020, the Court largely denied defendants’ motions to dismiss.
+The case was settled for $190 million and issued final approval in September 2022.

 Publications